Jesse Duplantis: Private jet

 In May 2018, national news media outlets reported that Duplantis had asked his followers to donate money to him so that he could buy a Dassault Falcon 7X, valued at $54 million.
 Duplantis said that his organization, Jesse Duplantis Ministries, had already paid for three private jets by 2006, and that he had been using them by "just burning them up for the Lord Jesus Christ."
 Duplantis defended his choice by saying: "I really believe that if Jesus was physically on the earth today he wouldn't be riding a donkey.
 Think about that for a minute.
 He'd be in an airplane preaching the gospel all over the world."
 In response to a wave of criticism, Duplantis stated on his ministry website, "I'm not asking you to pay for my plane, I'm asking you to pray for my plane."

 In 2016, Duplantis and fellow televangelist Kenneth Copeland defended their use of private jets with the claim that commercial planes were full of "demons".

 Other issues

 The Trinity Foundation (Dallas), a religious watchdog organization, has kept an eye on Duplantis for more than 10 years.
-The organization's president Ole Anthony said that because of Duplantis' tax exemption, technically, every person in St. Charles Parish was “helping to pay for Duplantis' extravagant lifestyle”.
+The organization's president Ole Anthony said that because of Duplantis' tax exemption, technically, every person in St. Charles Parish was "helping to pay for Duplantis' extravagant lifestyle".

 In the aftermath of 2021's Hurricane Ida, Duplantis has faced criticism for his ministry's perceived lack of response to helping the community.
 His church resides in St. Charles Parish, where some 95 percent of the residences remained without power for weeks after the storm.
-St. Charles Parish was one of the hardest hit areas.
+St. Charles Parish was one of the hardest-hit areas.
+In response, Duplantis said that the church had donated $100,000 in generators to the community.
+A few weeks later, Duplantis claimed the Second Coming was held up by a lack of donations, while touting his multi-millionaire status.